fulltilt/poke-trades/README.md

 [x] Add sort by price
-[x] autogenerate public tradelist after user enters username [x] Lock trade on Complete and +1 trade to each user [] Build out Notifications page
-[x] Add trade stats
+[x] autogenerate public tradelist after user enters username [x] Lock trade on Complete and +1 trade to each user [x] Add trade stats
-[] Let users share trade lists
+[x] Let users share trade lists
+[x] Build out Notifications page
-[] Convert queries to prepared statements
+[] Convert queries to prepared statements, Get away from raw queries [] move to Auth.js
-[] Proper error handling on the database side with respective messages on the UI [] Get away from raw queries
-[] handle when adding variations of same card.
+[] Proper error handling on the database side with respective messages on the UI [] handle when adding variations of same card.
 Currently doesn't differentiate between holo/normal/reverse/etc [] Send notification email
+[] Limit # of public lists for non-premium users
 [] Optimize trade search
 [] Realtime updates on trade page
 [] Go through all sets to make sure cards are in order and all show up [x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))
-[] Figure out Clerk middleware to redirect user when doesn't have a username set [] Clerk route testing (redirects after auth, redirects after logging out, etc)

 Shortcomings
 -only main variants.
 Basically, official checklist so won't have variations like cosmos